-June 4, 2014 by Maureen McCarty, HRC Associate Director of Digital Media
+June 4, 2014 by Maureen McCarty, HRC Deputy Director of Marketing

 For LGBT youth that go to bed at night and stare at the ceiling, sleeplessly wondering what awaits them the next day at school or at church or in their home, anti-LGBT vitriol is commonplace.
 Words are a powerful tool and when used to injure or demoralize, can incite great harm, particularly on LGBT youth who hear nothing but negativity about being g lesbian, gay, bisexual or transgender.

 According to HRC’s groundbreaking youth survey, LGBT youth are twice as likely to report they are harassed, assaulted, kicked or shoved at school.
 Ninety-two percent say they hear negative messages about being LGBT at school, on the Internet and from peers.